emer/axon/README.md

 * build in psyn with probability of failure -- needs to be sensitive to wt
 * then decay with tau
 * integrate all the G's in to cell body
 * support background balanced G, I current on cell body to diminish sensitivity!
+Init